kimhogeling/jsminesweeper/README.md

 # jsminesweeper created with es2015 code

 ## How to play
-No server needed, just open the html file in the browser.
-But **first build the JS file**!
+No server needed, just open the index.html file in the browser.

+**But first build the JS file as described below!**

 ## Transpile es2015 to es5 JS
 I created this project to practice a bit modern javascript.
 To transpile it to es5 JS use babel.
 First install babel and the es2015 preset: